davidfcopozo/budget-app/README.md

 ## Description

-Front-end Personal Budget Manager built out of a YouTube that I turned into a MERN Full-stack app.
+Front-end Personal Budget Manager built out of a YouTube that I turned into a CRUD MERN Full-stack app.
 <br />
 <br />